-In 2005 Rob Blaauwgeers (PhD physics, Leiden University / Helsinki University of Technology) was hired by the renowned Low Temperature Laboratory (LTL) at Helsinki University of Technology (now known as the Low Temperature Laboratory at Aalto University) to move and upgrade all of their dilution refrigerators (DR) systems.
-One of the tasks was to construct a versatile, fully automated gas handling system capable of working in combination with all the different DR systems.
-At the same time Rob started to develop the first cryogen-free DR system for the LTL.
+In 2005 Rob Blaauwgeers (PhD physics, Leiden University / Helsinki University of Technology) was hired by the renowned Low Temperature Laboratory (LTL) at Helsinki University of Technology (now known as the Low Temperature Laboratory at Aalto University) to move and upgrade all of their dilution refrigerators systems.
+One of the tasks was to construct a versatile, fully automated gas handling system capable of working in combination with all the different dilution refrigerator systems.
+At the same time Rob started to develop the first cryogen-free dilution refrigerator system for the LTL.

 Rob contacted study friend and cryogenic engineer Pieter Vorselman (MSc physics, Leiden University).
-Together they optimized the automated cryogen-free DR system for reliability, ease-of-use and performance.
+Together they optimized the automated cryogen-free dilution refrigerator system for reliability, ease-of-use and performance.
 In 2007 the first system was taken into use by the NANO group of the LTL and shortly after in 2008 BlueFors (Blaauwgeers-Vorselman) Cryogenics was founded.

 BlueFors quickly established itself as a market leader in the field of cryogen-free ultra-low temperature systems.
-The company is today known as Bluefors Oy with over 140 employees it has an annual revenue of approximately 40 million euro.
+The company is today known as Bluefors Oy with over 200 employees it has an annual revenue of approximately 60 million euro.